edgarfinn/Learning-Python/QuickIntroductionToPython.md

 Python is a versatile language, which lends itself to a range of applications including Web & Internet Development, Database Access, Desktop GUIs, Scientific & Numeric (including Data Analysis), Network Programming and Software and Game development.

+Python files are marked with the `.py` file extension.

 ### Grammar
 A few things to note about Python's grammar.
 It is:
 - Python is case sensitive.